Association of European University Presses: Mission

 The Association of European University Presses aims to enhance the visibility of member presses, facilitate communication between them, share knowledge about and support for scholarly publishing.
-The Association cooperates with other international institutions like Association of University Presses and is a partner organisation to European research infrastructure OPERAS.
+The Association cooperates with other international institutions like the Association of University Presses and is a partner organisation to European research infrastructure OPERAS.

 History

 The Association of European University Presses was founded in 2010 by a number of university presses who feel the need to reach out to each other in order to work together in reaching common goals.
 It was launched at the Frankfurt Bookfair on 7 October 2010.
 In March 2011 the Association was officially declared in the Journal Officiel de la République Française.
 Since the very beginning the focus was on a joint catalogue which was launched in 2014.
 In 2017 the Association organised the first AEUP conference on “Going digital in Europe” hosted by Stockholm University Press and the Stockholm University Library.
 The second AEUP conference on “(Re-)Shaping University Presses and Institutional Publishing” was held in 2019 and was hosted by Masaryk University, Brno, Czech Republic on the occasion of its 100th anniversary.
-In 2020 the AEUP co-organised an online workshop on multilingualism as a satellite event of the annual conference of the Open Access Scholarly Publishers Association (OASPA).
+In 2020 the AEUP co-organised an online workshop on multilingualism as a satellite event of the annual conference of the Open Access Scholarly Publishing Association (OASPA).
 Since the beginning the Association organises joint stand at large book fairs such as Frankfurt Book Fair and holds its annual meeting each year at the fair.